 The info on toxicity, links to MSDS sheets, health and safety: This is rated for A for non-toxic, to D indicating toxic or poisonous.
 This info is included as a resource for artists to help determine for themselves, the environmental, safety or health impact of art materials.
-Even pigments and paints that are generally thought to be non-toxic, may still have, as yet unknown, long term effects or allergic reactions.
-All art materials should be handled with care and could possibly kill you if handled carelessly.
-All dry powdered pigments should be handled with extreme care, even those considered to be non-toxic.
-A dust mask is always advisable when working with any dry pigments, If carelessly handled, the fine particles of dry pigments could be inhaled, accidently ingested or spread to other areas, where pets and children might have contact with them.
-Always work with dry pigments in an separate area of your studio, safely away from fire, food, children, or pets.
+All art materials should be handled with care and could kill you if handled carelessly.
+All dry powdered pigments should be handled with extreme care, even those known as non-toxic.
+If carelessly handled, the fine particles of dry pigments could be inhaled, or spread to other areas.
+Always work with paints and especially dry pigments in an separate area of your studio away from food, children, or pets.

 The notes column: is a place for useful references, notations of discrepancies found in product information, compatibility or incompatibility issues, old wives tales and any other interesting pigment info I have found that is not covered under one of the other columns.
 These are not necessarily proven facts, but only items that need further research or have been said about a pigment.
 I have added links to references when known as (Ref).